rows/hiring/job descriptions/Product Manager_Porto.md

 # Requirements
 * At least 3 years of work experience as a Product Manager.
-* At least 5 years of work experience in the tech space, as a PM, engineer, founder, etc.
+* At least 5 years of work experience in the tech space, as an engineer, project manager, founder, etc.
 * Very knowledgeable about the Rows product and our industry.
 * Proficient in understanding the impact of businesses models in a product.
 * Accomplished in adding clear value to a product.